schibsted/spid-tech-docs/resources/articles/troubleshooting.md

 }
 ```

-The `addresses` property uses a common SPiD data structure, the "object of
+The `addresses` property uses a common SchAcc data structure, the "object of
 things".
 This is really a list of items represented as an object with special
 keys (typically one of the properties from the nested object, in the above case
 `type`) instead of an array with numeric indices.